DICE-UNC/jargon/README.md

 * jargon-ticket - support for ticket processing
 * jargon-httpstream - stream http content into iRODS via Jargon
 * jargon-ruleservice - support for running and managing rules from interfaces
+* jargon-pool - initial implementation of commons-pool caching of iRODS agent connections.
+This is initially for WebDav, and will be utilized as an option in REST and cloud browser.
+Consider this code experimental

 ## Requirements

 * Jargon depends on Java 1.8+